makersacademy/CV/README.md

 - **Running** - I used to be pretty serious about running (although always in a very slow and plodding fashion), now I am only encouraged to jog for Obstacle events such as Wolf Run.

 #### Technical Blogging
-I've been a serial blogger for many years and have a number of blogs for sharing tutorials on technical issues of for training people in specific skills.
+I have a number of blogs for sharing tutorials on technical issues of for training people in specific skills.

 - *[NHS Excel Blog](http://nhsexcel.com) - designed to share specific excel tips and tricks for other NHS Accountants*
 - *[Excel Pivots Blog](http://excelpivots.com) - tips and tricks focussed on the marvellous pivot table*